An Introduction to MapReduce with Map Reduce Example

 • It is followed by the shuffle phase, in which the values are grouped by keys in the form of key-value pairs.
 Here we get a total of 6 groups of key-value pairs.

-• The same reducer is used for all key-value pairs with the same key.
+• The same reducer handles all key-value pairs with the same key.

-• All the words present in the data are combined into a single output in the reducer phase.
+• Combine all the words present in the data into a single output during the reducer phase.
 The output shows the frequency of each word.

 • Here in the example, we get the final output of key-value pairs as This, 1; is, 2; an, 1; apple, 2; red, 1; in, 1; color, 1.

-• The record writer writes the output key-value pairs from the reducer into the output files, and the final output data is by default stored on HDFS.
+• The record writer writes the output key-value pairs from the reducer into the output files, and by default, HDFS stores the final output data.

 Limitations of MapReduce